 Some surface hazards can be fatal to a cyclist but would not faze a motor vehicle.
-Such hazards include in-line drainage grates, longitudinal cracks, debris and slippery surfaces such as metal plates or snow and ice.
-In-line drainage grates that can catch a bicycle wheel are present at the following locations:
+Such hazards include in-line drainage grates, longitudinal cracks that can catch a bicycle’s front wheel, debris and slippery surfaces such as metal plates or snow and ice.
+Specific locations of in-line drainage grates on state-maintained roads within the City have been reported to the WVDOH and some of them have been corrected in the past year.
+Maintaining the roadway surface safe for bicyclists as well as for motorists should be a high priority.

-Don Knotts Blvd. northbound between Pleasant and Walnut Streets

-Westover Bridge westbound lane

-Walnut Street Bridge, both lanes

-Several locations on WVU campus including Evansdale Drive.

-Maintaining the roadway surface safe for bicyclists as well as for motorists should be a first priority.